UgoPelissier/Life-of-Boids/README.md

 - Save the changes.
 - Choose the .exe as the item of execution with green play button at the center top.
 - Et Voila!
+-
+### CLion (MacOS)
+- Open the project in CLion
+- Let the default parameters of the Open Project Wizard window and click Ok
+- Chose "Life-of-boids" as the target for Run at the center right.
+- Et voila!

 **Note: Make sure to update .gitignore file to avoid pushing large or unecessary files on the repository.